caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 linkstyle: bold
 aspectratio: 169
 createDate: 2025-05-29
-updateDate: 2025-06-12
+updateDate: 2025-06-13
 draft: false
 pubDate: 2025-06-12
 place: Caltech Library (Zoom)
 date: 2025-06-12
 section-titles: false
 toc: true
-keywords: [ "Dataset", "HTML", "CSS", "JavaScript", "Web Components" ]
+keywords: [ "Dataset", "HTML", "JavaScript", "Web Components" ]
 url: "https://caltechlibrary.github.io/t2t3_dataset_web_app/presentation1.html"
 ---

 # Welcome to "A recipe for applications"

 Welcome everyone.
-This is a talk and hands on workshop.
+This is a talk part 1 of a hands on workshop.

-> An approach to building web applications using Dataset and Web Components
+> An approach to building web applications using Dataset

-# Workshop: Dataset & Web Components
+# Workshop: Dataset & HTML

 ## What we'll do